bnb-chain/whitepaper/WHITEPAPER.md

 BC is a Tendermint-based, instant finality blockchain.
 Validators with at least ⅔*N+1 of the total voting power will co-sign each block on the chain.
 So that it is practical to verify the block transactions and even the state value via **Block Header** and **Merkle Proof** verification.
 This has been researched and implemented as “**Light-Client Protocol**”, which are intensively discussed in [the Ethereum](https://github.com/ethereum/wiki/wiki/Light-client-protocol) community, studied and implemented for [Cosmos inter-chain communication](https://github.com/cosmos/ics/blob/a4173c91560567bdb7cc9abee8e61256fc3725e9/spec/ics-007-tendermint-client/README.md).

 BC-to-BSC communication will be verified in an “**on-chain light client**” implemented via BSC **Smart Contracts** (some of them may be **“pre-compiled”**).
-After some transactions and state change happen on BC, if a transaction is defined to trigger cross-chain communication, the **BSC Relayers** will create and pass the Cross-chain “**package”** message and submit onto BSC as data into the “light client contracts”.
-The light client will verify the package and execute the transactions if it passes the verification.
+After some transactions and state change happen on BC, if a transaction is defined to trigger cross-chain communication,the Cross-chain “**package**” message will be created and **BSC Relayers** will pass and submit them onto BSC as data into the “build-in system contracts.
+The build-in system contracts will verify the package and execute the transactions if it passes the verification.
 The verification will be guaranteed with the below design:

 1. BC blocking status will be synced to the light client contracts on BSC from time to time, via     block header and pre-commits, for the below information:
     * block and app hash of BC that are signed by validators